 Don’t Wait Too Long to Rebrand

 If your brand isn’t working for you, don’t make the mistake of waiting too long to rebrand.
 Rebranding can seem like an overwhelming task, but it may be best to get it over with sooner rather than later.

 If you are convinced that certain elements of your branding strategy are not working, or that your brand may need an overhaul altogether, a rebrand may be in order.
 Especially if your dispensary’s core values, mission, or vision have changed.
 Just make sure that you are rebranding for the right reasons.

 If your sale numbers are slumping or if you are having a hard time expanding your reach, those problems may be indicative of issues with your marketing and sales strategies, rather than your brand.
 However, if certain elements of your brand are clearly failing to connect with consumers, then don’t hesitate to pull the trigger on a rebrand.

 Rebranding shouldn’t necessarily be thought of as a bad thing.
 In reality, companies can find themselves having to rebrand for all kinds of reasons, like if they are expanding their product line in a new direction or entering a new market.

-Dispensary Branding: The Do’s of Branding – What You Should Be Doing
+Dispensary Cannabis Branding: The Do’s of Branding – What You Should Be Doing

 Now that we’ve focused on what you shouldn’t be doing, let’s take a moment to talk about what you should be doing to grow your brand successfully.
-There’s a few dispensary branding guidelines that can consistently improve the effectiveness of all brands, regardless of the industry that they operate in.
+There are a few dispensary cannabis branding guidelines that can consistently improve the effectiveness of all brands, regardless of the industry that they operate in.

 Here are 4 things to focus on if you want your dispensary brand to be successful.